Irish showband: Big bands turn into showbands

-As singing and singers became more popular and instrumental tunes less popular, the orchestras downsized and morphed into showbands, dropping brass players, going from eight or ten brass down to three or four.
-The Maurice Mulcahy Orchestra went from fifteen members, five saxophones, four trumpets, one trombone, rhythm section and a singer in the early sixties to ten members in the early seventies, which included two singers but still held five brass, four saxophones and one trumpet, which would have been a large band for the seventies.
+As singing and singers became more popular and instrumental tunes less popular, the orchestras downsized and morphed into showbands, going from eight or ten brass down to three or four brass.
+The Maurice Mulcahy Orchestra went from fifteen members in the early sixties (five saxophones, four trumpets, one trombone, rhythm section and a singer) to ten members in the early seventies, which included two singers but still held four saxophones and one trumpet, a large brass section for the seventies.

+There were a few bands that changed their name from dance bands and orchestras to 'Bandshow' before calling themselves 'Showbands'.
+For example, The Jimmy Wiley Orchestra changed its name to The Jimmy Wiley Bandshow and then to The Jimmy Wiley Showband.

 Dave Glover renamed his group to the Dave Glover Showband in 1955, pioneering the use of the word "showband"; he chose the name because he wanted to indicate that their act incorporated both music and skits.

-Strabane's Clipper Carlton are credited with being the first popular showband.
-Fronted by Fergie O'Hagan, they were originally a touring big band.
-They later became popular in Britain and on the U.S. and Canadian Irish club circuit.
+Strabane's Clipper Carlton are credited with being the first to incorporate a 'show' in the middle of their act, 'Duke Box Saturday Night', where they imitated the hits and singers of the day.
+Fronted by Fergus O'Hagan, they were originally a touring dance orchestra.
+They later became popular in Britain and on the U.S. and Canadian circuit of Irish clubs.

+Showbands

 Brendan Bowyer, Tom Dunphy and the Royal Showband from Waterford toured professionally around 1958, and became a crowd-drawing success.
-They were managed by the promoter T.J.
-Byrne and were the first such band to have a record enter the Irish charts: "Come Down From The Mountain, Katie Daly", sung by Dunphy.
-Later, Brendan Bowyer had a hit with "The Hucklebuck", an American recording from the 1940s.
+They were managed by promoter T. J. Byrne, and were the first such band to have a record enter the Irish charts, "Katie Daly", sung by Dunphy.
+Soon after, Brendan Bowyer had a hit with "Kiss Me Quick", a song taken from an Elvis Presley album.
+Many would consider Brendan Bowyer the "king" of the showband era, for his powerful and attractive voice, his handsome good looks, and his energetic dance moves on stage.

+The Capitol Showband released the first showband L.P. record in 1962, 'Presenting Ireland's Premier Showband', Envoy Records, VOY 9144.

-The Freshmen from Ballymena, Antrim, led by Billy Brown and Derek Dean, combined to produce harmonies on their covers of hits by The Beach Boys and Jan and Dean.
+The Freshmen from Ballymena, Antrim, led by Billy Brown and Derek Dean, covered hits by The Beach Boys and Jan and Dean.

 Dickie Rock performed mainly big ballads.
-Starting out with Dublin's Melochords, he became a star with The Miami Showband, and later represented Ireland in the Eurovision Song Contest in 1967.
+First singing with Dublin's Strykers, Blackbirds, Echoes and Melochords, he became a star with The Miami Showband, and in 1966 represented Ireland in the Eurovision Song Contest.

-At its height in the mid-1960s, there were as many as 800 full and part-time bands travelling the country.
+At the height of the showband period in the mid-1960s, there were as many as 800 full- and part-time bands travelling the country.
 The business as a whole employed many thousands of musicians, support staff and managers.

-Other popular bands in the sixties included those of Michael O'Callaghan (from Buttevant), The Dixies (from Cork), and Donie Collins (from Askeaton).